matbesancon/hugo-site/content/post/2019-04-07-name_distances.markdown

 It's an integer problem with a quadratic number of variables and constraints.
-Some other formulations have been proposed, and there may be a specific structure to exploit given that we have a complete graph, but for the moment it will do.
+Some other formulations have been proposed, and there may be a specific structure to exploit given that we have a complete graph.
+For the moment though, this generic formulation will do.

-## Implementing the model with Julia
+## A Julia implementation

 What we want is a function taking a collection of names and returning which are selected.
 The first thing to do is build this distance matrix.